Vehicle Image Generation Going Well with The Surroundings: Introduction

-Meanwhile, image completion is a task of filling a missing area in an image.
-Several researches have shown that even unseen areas can be recovered using a properly trained model.
-The problem of these models is that an area having not enough clues is difficult to be reconstructed.
-They usually fail to complete some complicated texture such as the face of human or a portion of animals.
-Training these models with a single object category, they are capable of making the outline of the object but lack details of it.
-Since the appearance of the objects in image inpainting problems are not consistent like the images of \textit{MNIST} or \textit{Celeb}, image inpainting methods highly rely on the reconstruction loss rather than the adversarial loss which makes the object sharper.
+Meanwhile, image completion is the task of filling a missing area in an image.
+Research using convolutional neural networks(CNN) has made a breakthrough in this field by making the models learn features around the deleted area \cite{ref_article9,ref_article12}.
+Based on the clues given around the deleted area such as the corners of the table or the bottom side of the window of a house, models are able to complete the image naturally.
+However, with no other condition given, generating an object is impossible if no clue is given outside the deleted area.
+Also, they usually fail to complete some complicated texture such as the face of a human or a portion of animals.
+Training these models with a single object category, they are capable of making the coarse outline of the object but lack details when not enough clues from its surroundings are given.
+Since the appearance of the objects in image inpainting problems is not consistent like the images of \textit{MNIST} or \textit{Celeb}, image inpainting methods highly rely on the reconstruction loss rather than the adversarial loss which makes the object sharper.
 For this reason, the existing inpainting methods are very hard to generate a sharp image with an object inside.